cecat/CeC-HA-Addons/addons/yamcam3/README.md

 **Sounds and Filters**

 These are structured similarly to Frigate configuration.
 Nothing will be reported if no sound groups are listed here.
-If no min_score is set for a group, the general setting *default_min_score* is used. are not set.
+If no min_score is set for a group, the general setting *default_min_score* is used.

 The sounds yaml group allows you to select the specific sound groups you want to track and (optionally) set thresholds for each.
 Available sound groups are:
 - aircraft
-- alert (e.g., sirens, alarms, ringtones, loud pops...)
+- alert (e.g., sirens, alarms, loud bangs...)
 - animals
 - birds
 - construction (e.g., banging, sawing...)
 - insects
 - music
-- people
+- people (e.g., laughter, coughing, speaking, ringtones, doorbells...)
+- silence
 - vehicles
 - weather